 The idle display tells the agent and/or their supervisor how many calls are in queue.

-The user assigns an ACD CALLS IN QUEUE DISPLAY flexible button by dialing [579]+[XXX].
-(XXX is the ACD group number 550-565.)
+The user assigns an ACD CALLS IN QUEUE DISPLAY flexible button using the ACD Calls In Queue Display feature code [579] + [XXXX], (XXXX = ACD group number).